rtholmes/redirector/README.md

 ## Docker

-If you are using this in a dockerized environment under a prefix (say `go/`) the following `nginx.conf` rewrite rule may be uesful:
+If you are using this in a dockerized environment under a prefix (say `go/`) the following `nginx.conf` rewrite rule may be useful:

 ```
 location /go {